spidernet-io/spiderpool/docs/usage/rdma-roce.md

 ## Introduction

-Spiderpool employs macvlan, ipvlan, and SR-IOV CNI to expose RDMA network cards on the host machine for Pod.
-This page provides an overview of how to utilize RDMA RoCE network cards in Spiderpool.
+This chapter introduces how POD access network with the RoCE interface of the host.

 ## Features

 RDMA devices' network namespaces have two modes: shared and exclusive.
 Containers can either share or exclusively access RDMA network cards.
 In Kubernetes, shared cards can be utilized with macvlan or ipvlan CNI, while the exclusive one can be used with SR-IOV CNI.

-In shared mode, Spiderpool leverages macvlan or ipvlan CNI to expose RoCE network cards on the host machine for Pod.
+- Shared mode.
+Spiderpool leverages macvlan or ipvlan CNI to expose RoCE network cards on the host machine for Pod.
 The [RDMA shared device plugin](https://github.com/Mellanox/k8s-rdma-shared-dev-plugin) is employed for exposing RDMA card resources and scheduling Pods.

-In exclusive mode, Spiderpool utilizes [SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-network-operator) to expose RDMA cards on the host machine for Pods, providing access to RDMA resources.
+- Exclusive mode.
+Spiderpool utilizes [SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-network-operator) to expose RDMA cards on the host machine for Pods, providing access to RDMA resources.
 [RDMA CNI](https://github.com/k8snetworkplumbingwg/rdma-cni) is used to ensure isolation of RDMA devices.

+    For isolate RDMA network cards, at least one of the following conditions must be met:

+    (1) Kernel based on 5.3.0 or newer, RDMA modules loaded in the system. rdma-core package provides means to automatically load relevant modules on system start

+    (2) Mellanox OFED version 4.7 or newer is required.
+In this case it is not required to use a Kernel based on 5.3.0 or newer.

-Moreover, in the RDMA communication scenario, for applications based on clusterIP communication, in order to enable RDMA traffic to be forwarded through the underlay network card, the resolution of clusterIP based on cgroup eBPF can be implemented in the container network namespace.
+Moreover, for applications using clusterIP for RDMA communication, it must take the underlay network card to forwarded RDMA traffic, so it needs to implement the clusterIP by cgroup eBPF in the container network namespace.
 For specific details, please refer to [cgroup eBPF Resolving ClusterIP](./underlay_cni_service zh-CN. md)

-### Shared usage of RoCE-capable NIC with macvlan or ipvlan
+### Shared RoCE NIC with macvlan or ipvlan

 The following steps demonstrate how to enable shared usage of RDMA devices by Pods in a cluster with two nodes via macvlan CNI: